 - Gently melt the chocolate, chopped coarsely, either by using a double boiler (a heat proof bowl set over a pot of simmering water) or a microwave in 30 second intervals.

 - Pour the chocolate into the mold (see notes for details) and gently lift and drop the sheet pan, tapping to release any trapped air.
-Run a dough scraper along the surface to even it out.
+Run a dough scraper or angled spatula along the surface to even it out.
 Sprinkle your toppings on top and very gently press to make sure it adheres.

 - Chill in the refrigerator at least 1 hour, or at room temperature for at least 2 hours, until hardened.